 - Past medical history, particularly of sinusitis, thyroid problems (hyperthyroidism and hypothyroidism) and malignancy.

 There are several simple tests that can be very useful in assessing these patients in a primary care setting.
-You will find details of how to perform these tests in the separate article on Examination of the Eye.
+You will find details of how to perform these tests in the separate Examination of the Eye article.

 - General inspection of the patient.
 Look at area of trauma or for facial scars, asymmetry, masses, redness, evidence of dysthyroid status, etc. For a rough estimate of any proptosis, look at the patient from above (sit the patient on a chair and stand behind, looking down): note whether it is visible.
 Note whether the globe appears deviated.